 Offshore investing is a term that should put you on high alert to know that the investment could be fake.
 Do not fall for tax avoidance schemes even if they promise huge profits.
 Remember that if something sounds too good to be true, it means something is not right.
 Also, remember that if you send your money to another country in ‘offshore investing’, you cannot sue the person in a court in Canada, making it impossible to recover your money.

-The word pension can bring to your mind a comfortable old age, but beware of pension scams.
+The word pension can bring a comfortable old age to your mind, but beware of pension scams.
 These scams target people who have their retirement savings in a Locked-In Retirement Account.
 The scam promises to sanction a special “RRSP loan” that lets you get around the tax laws and tap into your locked-in funds.
 To avail of the loan, you would have to sell the investments you hold in your retirement account and use the money to buy shares of a startup company they suggest.
-In return, the scammer promises to loan you back part of the money you invested while they keep the rest as a fee.
+The scammer promises to loan you back part of the money you invested while they keep the rest as a fee.
 You may be told you will receive the amount as cash and will have to pay no tax on it all while holding a valuable investment in your retirement account.
 But the stake in the supposed startup company could be worthless, and the loan you were promised will not arrive either.
 In short, you lose your retirement savings.
 These scams are sometimes promoted in newspaper advertisements.
 Stay far away from them.

 Ponzi or pyramid scheme